thachp/om-network/README.md

 ## How the network works? ##

-1. Inventors list goods on the network.
+1. Inventors list goods on the network to be consumed.

 2. Consumers browse listed goods, open contracts with the network at price willing to pay for goods.

-3. Participants bid to fulfill specific parts of the contract at price willing to sell for services.
+3. Participants bid to fulfill specific clause of the contract at price willing to sell for services.

-4. Network
+4. Network calculate optimal solutions and award contract to participants.
+Network aims to provide best pricing, and earliest delivery time to consumer.

+5. Participants fulfill their contractual obligations.

 Inventors forgoes their intellectual property rights to the network.
 In returns, the network guaranteed 1% rewards for every transactions associated their goods sold by the network for 5 years.